Aphex Twin guide

 Part 2: Expanding Horizons

-I've got a violin, and a cello as well, and I've learned to play that enough to be able to sample it, get some good notes
+I've got a violin, and a cello as well, and I've learned to play that enough to be able to sample it, get some good notes, and that's where they come from.

 — Richard D. James, 1996